 Introduction

 The purpose of this policy is to provide direction to the activities staff on what to do when inclement weather affects practices, games, and events.
 It is the intention of our school district to make decisions that will not put our students and coaches in jeopardy due to inclement weather.
 Safety will be the number one priority.
+Every effort will be made to attend all state sponsored competitions.

 Scenarios